zayfod/pyfranca/README.md

 The following Franca features are not supported:

-- structured comments are currently ignored
+- structured comments
+- packages in multiple files
+- dots in type collection and interface names
 - constants
 - expressions
 - unions
+- method overloading
 - contracts